MicrosoftDocs/visualstudio-docs/docs/ide/class-designer/how-to-split-a-class-into-partial-classes.md

 author: gewarren
 ms.author: gewarren
 manager: douge
+dev_langs:
+ - CSharp
+ - VB
 ms.workload:
   - "multiple"
 ---
-# How to: Split a class into partial classes (Class Designer)
+# How to: Split a class into partial classes in Class Designer

 You can use the `partial` keyword (`Partial` in Visual Basic) to divide the declaration of a class or structure among several declarations.
 You can use as many partial declarations as you want.